Professional Development, School System Support, and Parent Presentations

 You are the backbone of the classroom and we know that you carry a lot of stress due to the high demands and limited time.
 We know that you want all of your children to learn and succeed, but you may not have the resources, knowledge, and support to help your struggling students.

 Teachers often report greater stress due to higher demands on their time and lack of effective resources, knowledge, and support that will help the affected child learn and succeed in the classroom.
 Additionally, teachers are often caught between the parents, the child, and the school in terms of facilitating the best interventions for the child with ADHD.

 Speech Language Pathologists, Occupational Therapists, and Physical Therapists who provide support for students and families are also an integral part of the network of support needed for children with ADHD and Executive Function challenges.
-Specific education, strategies and support is needed to allow proper intervention and collaboration with educators and parents.
+Specific education, strategies, and support are needed to allow proper intervention and collaboration with educators and parents.

 1. Managing ADHD and Boosting Executive Function Skills

 Full Day In-Service Training for Teachers and Related Service Providers